Previous dayMarch 27, 2026Next day

 10.0 km---✓ ReviewedUSGS →

-On March 27, 2026, worldwide seismic activity registered a magnitude 3.1 earthquake 256 km SSW of Adak, Alaska at 21:15 UTC.
-This was a shallow crustal earthquake, focused at 10.0 km depth.
-Geolocation places the event at 49.648°N, -177.601°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+At 21:15 UTC on March 27, 2026, a magnitude 3.1 tremor occurred 256 km SSW of Adak, Alaska.
+The hypocenter lay at 10.0 km, placing this in the shallow crustal category.
+Coordinates: 49.648°, -177.601°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M3.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-27